Wholesale energy market vs. retail

 How to buy electricity wholesale

+Wondering how to buy electricity wholesale?
 Some companies, usually large, industrial businesses that use very high levels of energy, purchase electricity on the wholesale market, but this is rare – and it is a phenomenon that has only emerged recently.
 In the vast majority of cases, businesses purchase energy through the retail market, meaning they deal with suppliers rather than directly with generators.

-So, when you are searching for the right deal for business energy, it is important to know how to navigate the retail rather than the wholesale market.
+So, when you are searching for the right deal for business energy, it is important to know how to navigate the retail market rather than the wholesale one.
 With so many suppliers and tariffs on offer, it can be difficult knowing where to start when you’re looking for a competitive deal for your business.
 However, there are simple steps you can take to help ensure you get the right contract for your business.